-Daiichi Sankyo Company completed a pharmaceutical plant at Beijing in June 2000.
 The facility is located in the Beijing economic and technological development area in China.
-The plant was actually built by Daiichi Pharmaceutical Company, but on 1 July 2006 the company merged with Sankyo Company to form Daiichi Sankyo Company.
+It was constructed by Daiichi Pharmaceutical Company, which merged with Sankyo Company on 1 July 2006.

-The formation of the company began as a joint holding company on 28 September 2005.
-The European part of the merger was finalised on 31 March 2007.
+The merged entities began the acquisition by forming a joint holding company on 28 September 2005 and the European part of the merger was finalised on 31 March 2007.

-In November 2011, Daiichi Sankyo established a new company named Daiichi Sankyo China (Daiichi Sankyo (China) Holdings) in Shanghai.
-The new company is a 100%-owned Chinese subsidiary, and manages the Bejing and Shanghai operations.
+In November 2011, Daiichi Sankyo established Daiichi Sankyo China in Shanghai.
+The company is a 100% owned Chinese subsidiary and manages the Bejing and Shanghai operations.

 The factory began construction in Beijing’s economic and technological development area in October 1998.
-The project was completed in June 2000, with the construction of an office and quality control building, solid-pharmaceutical facilities, warehouse and engineering buildings.
+The project was completed in June 2000, with the construction of an office and quality control building, as well as solid-pharmaceutical facilities, a warehouse and engineering buildings.

-The main products manufactured in the plant are the antibacterial agent's Cravit tablets and Translon tablets, Tarivid tablets, and Cravit injection.
-For the production phase, Daiichi has strengthened its quality assurance systems and reduced product defects through the methodical introduction of good manufacturing practices (GMP) procedures devised in-house.
+The main products manufactured in the plant are Cravit tablets, Translon tablets, Tarivid tablets and the Cravit injection.
+For the production phase, Daiichi has strengthened its quality assurance (QA) systems and reduced product defects through the methodical introduction of good manufacturing practices (GMP) procedures devised in-house.

-To increase manufacturing efficiency, the factories of all Daiichi Group companies worked to sharpen their focus on technological fields in which they are particularly proficient and shift operations involving other technologies to the group factories that are best positioned to handle them.
+To increase manufacturing efficiency, the factories of all Daiichi Group companies worked to sharpen their focus on key technological fields and shift operations involving other technologies to factories better positioned to handle them.

-Equipped with production equipment and quality control systems, DPB started sales of its first locally produced product, Cravit tablets, in 2001.
+Equipped with production equipment and quality control (QC) systems, DPB started sales of Cravit tablets in 2001.

 The total investment in the plant was approximately $65.5m.